Kluivert tells Koora: "The Netherlands will reach the World Cup quarter-finals"... and he believes this side is the closest to lifting the trophy | Goal.com English Saudi Arabia

 Read also:

 When asked about the Netherlands' World Cup prospects, Kluivert told Koora, "The Dutch national team is very strong right now.
-According to the FIFA rankings, they are in the top six, and with the quality of players and their clubs, I expect them to reach the quarter-finals if everything goes well."
+According to the FIFA rankings, they are in the top six, and when you look at the players and the clubs they represent, I believe they can reach the quarter-finals if everything goes well."